xebialabs-community/howto/applicationWorkflows/README.md

 5. Create a new connection by specifying the details of the Forked Repository.
 6. Specify the branch as master and specify the Repository path as 'applicationWorkflows' and save.
 ![configure](images/gitops-versioning.png)
+7. Under the connection Screen, create a connection for the target deploy server under the name Deploy Server1
-7. Select the latest version displayed and click 'Apply this version'.
+8. Back in the Version Control screen, select the latest version displayed and click 'Apply this version'.
 ![apply](images/gitops-versioning-versions.PNG)
-8. The workflow templates are populated in the Templates section.
+9. The workflow templates are populated in the Templates section.
 ![templates](images/templates.PNG)

 ### Running Workflows